-- Student can miss one additional studio practice during the semester.
+- Within the four week period leading up to a concert, student can miss up to two classes. - Student can miss one additional studio practice during the semester.
 Any additional absences will result in student not participating in course recital. - Student will be held to attendance policy in syllabus, except instead of losing one letter grade per class, two will be permitted. - Internship period will be extended two additional weeks to allow for reduced number of internship hours per week.